-Higher than industry average Review on accounting policy May indicate that management is not using assets efficiently Review the policy to classify inventory as current or obsolete Review the policy of payment terms to customers Review the policy on payment days to suppliers Risk Very aged inventory still included as current assets.
+Higher than May indicate that management is not using assets industry average efficiently Review on Review the policy to classify inventory as current or accounting obsolete policy Review the policy of payment terms to customers Review the policy on payment days to suppliers Risk Very aged inventory still included as current assets.
 Example Trainers may request RPs to compare the performance in fiscal year end 2021 of well-known brand names in same industries and discuss the causes and sources of differences.
-Estimate business outlook Form a judgment of on the outlook
+Estimate Form a judgment o n the outlook business outlook